-Snapshot: Overview of the mineral resources of the Coastal Plain region of the South-Central United States, including all of Louisiana and portions of Missouri, Arkansas, Oklahoma, and Texas.
+Snapshot: Overview of the mineral resources of the Coastal Plain region of the northeastern United States.

-Credits: Most of the text of this page is derived from "Mineral resources of the South Central US" by Allen Macfarlane, chapter 5 in The Teacher-Friendly Guide to the Earth Science of the South-Central U.S., edited by Mark D. Lucas, Robert M. Ross, and Andrielle N. Swaby (published in 2015 by the Paleontological Research Institution).
-The book was adapted for the web by Elizabeth J. Hermsen and Jonathan R. Hendricks in 2021–2022.
+Credits: Most of the text of this page is derived from "Mineral resources of the Northeastern US" by Jane E. Ansley, chapter 6 in The Teacher-Friendly Guide to the Geology of the Northeastern U.S. (published in 2000 by the Paleontological Research Institution).
+The book was adapted for the web by Andrielle Swaby, Elizabeth J. Hermsen, and Jonathan R. Hendricks.
 Changes include formatting and revisions to the text and images.
 Credits for individual images are given in figure captions.

 Resources from the Paleontological Research Institution